uafgeotools/mtuq/docs/install/index.rst

 **Troubleshooting**

-For discussion for a discussion of known issues, please see our `troubleshooting page <https://uafgeotools.github.io/mtuq/install/issues.html>`_.
+For a discussion of common issues, please see our `troubleshooting page <https://uafgeotools.github.io/mtuq/install/issues.html>`_.